afalahi/forgerock-scripts/JourneyScripts/Shopify/readme.md

 ```

 - `YOUR_FORGEROCK_HOSTNAME` = Whatever hostname you gave your deployment.
 My path has `/openam` in it, yours maybe different.
 You could be using a fully custom UI as well
-- `YOUR_RETURN_TO_URL` = `https://your-shopify-domain/path`
-  - This is an optional parameter that you can pass to AM and consume it from `requestParameters` in the Script.
-The script will add it to the encrypted JSON token so Shopify can redirect the user back to a specific page, like the cart page.
-  - _This is set as a static value in this example implementation, but can be dynamic with JS manipulation on the Shopify side.
-That will not be covered here_

 #### Add Urls in Shopify